purpleidea/flabbergast/flabbergast-manual.md

 There are two core concepts in Flabbergast: inside-out (dynamic) lookup and inheritance.
 Both of these exist in the context of tuples, which are the primary data structure.
 They somewhat resemble objects in Python, Perl and JavaScript.

 A tuple is a map of names to values, including other tuples.
 Each tuple is immutable upon creation.
 The values in the tuple can be expressions (i.e., dynamically computed when the tuple is created); there are no methods as there are in other object oriented languages.
 Expression can reference each other and the Flabbergast interpreter will determine the correct evaluation order.
-Although tuples cannot be modified, new tuples can be created from existing tuples using `For` expressions that allow generation of tuples based on the values in existing tuples, much like SQL or XQuery statements produce new tables from existing tables.
+Although tuples cannot be modified, new tuples can be created from existing tuples using fricassée (`For`) expressions that allow generation of tuples based on the values in existing tuples, much like SQL or XQuery statements produce new tables from existing tables.
 Tuples can also be instantiated from templates, which are essentially unevaluated tuples (i.e., the values of the attributes have not yet been computed).

 Each tuple also has an evaluation context.
 In most languages, there are multiple scopes in which variables can be found.
 For instance, in C, the compiler tries to resolve a variable in the current block and proceeds through each containing block, then checks the function parameters, and finally global variables.
 Java is considerably more complicated as it needs to check not only the enclosing blocks and the function parameters, but also the fields of the class, and it has to make a distinction between static and instantiated fields, and inner classes are even more involved as the containing classes have to be checked.
 Flabbergast's algorithm for resolution is very simple, but can yield very complicated results.

 Flabbergast uses inside-out lookup.
 It is easiest to think of resolution as having two dimensions: containment and inheritance.
 When resolving a variable, the language will first look for an attribute of the same name in the current tuple; if none exists, it will look in the containing tuple (i.e., the tuple in which the current tuple is an attribute) and will continue to examine containers until a matching tuple is found.
-If there is no match, resolution will continue in the parents of the template; that is, it will go to the context in which the template was define and search through the containing tuples there.
+If there is no match, resolution will continue in the parents of the template; that is, it will go to the context in which the template was defined and search through the containing tuples there.
 If that yields no matches, resolution will proceed back through the template's template's containers and back until there are no more contexts.

 ![Resolution order diagram](flabbergast-resolution.svg "The order in which resolution occurs")

 Resolution has an extra complexity: chained accesses.
 Since tuples can be nested, it is desirable to access the attributes of an inner tuple using the `x.y` syntax.
 In most languages, resolution stops when the first name match is met (e.g., in Java, if there is a parameter `int foo` and a class field `String foo`, then `foo.charAt(3)` will fail to compile because `foo` has been resolved to the parameter, which is an `int` and so does not have the `charAt` method) while Flabbergast will attempt to find “the one you meant”.
-In the case of `x.y`, if a tuple `x` is found but it does not contain an attribute `y`, then the language assumes that this was not the `x` intended and _continue_ looking for an `x` does _does_ contain an attribute `y`.
+In the case of `x.y`, if a tuple `x` is found but it does not contain an attribute `y`, then the language assumes that this was not the `x` intended and _continues_ looking for an `x` does _does_ contain an attribute `y`.
 This means that the expression `x.y * x.z` can have two different tuples referenced for the first and second `x`!
-For instance, below `b.z` will be 12 and the `a` in the `a.x` reference will be the top-level `a` while the `a` in the `a.y` reference will be `b.a`:
+For instance, below, `b.z` will be 12 and the `a` in the `a.x` reference will be the top-level `a` while the `a` in the `a.y` reference will be `b.a`:

     a : { x : 3 }
     b : {